What is GDPR?

 What does GDPR mean for HR?

 As we mentioned in our latest blog post about GDPR, company data is not considered personal by GDPR.
-However, data that concerns employees of an organisation remains so.
+However, data that concerns employees of an organization remains so.
 Achieving GDPR compliance in HR is not an easy task and our friends at BeststartHR created a nifty guide on how your Human Resources department can achieve compliance.

 Am I GDPR-compliant already?